Today's number

 This paper introduces a conceptual framework for complex control algorithms in form of hyperprocess model.
 To demonstrate the practical value of the model we describe grammar and translational semantics of a process-oriented language, known as Reflex or “C with processes”.
 Expressive properties of the presented notation are shown on an example control algorithm design for a hand dryer device.
 Finally, we give a short report about practical application of the language and results, which have been obtained during its usage.

 The universe (virtual world) of computer languages includes thousands of languages within different classes – programming, specification, simulation, etc. A research project targeting onto development of the classification of this universe was under development in the period from 2008 to 2013 at the A.P.
 Ershov Institute of Informatics Systems.
 This paper presents the sum of the main theoretical research results of this research on the classification of computer languages (which, in our opinion, are still valid and promising) and discusses new approaches to the development of a computer-aided support for this classification (based on machine learning and natural language processing).
-An importance of further development of the classification project is based on the need of better understanding the universe of the computer languages and more objective approach to language choice to implement software projects.

 The article presents the PolarDB library of structured data manipulation tools, created in the Institute of Information Systems of the SB RAS.
 It is designed to construct systems for structuring, storing and processing data, including data of large volume.
 The library is built on the previously developed recursive typing system and covers a number of essential tasks, such as data structuring, serialization, data mapping to byte streams, index constructions, block implementation of dynamic byte streams, data distribution and data processing, backup and recovery.
 PolarDB library allows users to create effective solutions for specialized databases in different paradigms: sequences, relational tables, storage key-value, graph structures.